Get

 Size: Medium to large

-As the only “designer” dog breed on our list, we couldn’t pass up the Labradoodle!
+As the only “designer” dog breed on this list, we couldn’t pass up the Labradoodle!
 They are a cross between the highly affectionate Labrador Retriever and the Poodle.
 The Labradoodle is sweet and energetic and requires at least an hour or more of exercise to keep them physically fit and happy.

 They can be bred from Toy, Miniature, or Standard Poodles, and the Labradoodles bred from Standard Poodles are massive canines.
 If they inherit the curly Poodle coat, they don’t shed often but need regular grooming.